LukasFlorian/T1000/main.typ

 === Characteristics of Thermal Images <thermal-characteristics>

 Thermal images fundamentally differ from visible-light imagery in several key aspects that directly impact neural network performance.
-Unlike #acr("RGB") images that capture reflected light, thermal cameras detect electromagnetic radiation in the infrared spectrum (typically 8-14 μm), creating images based on the heat signatures emitted by objects @farooqObjectDetectionThermal2021.
+Unlike #acr("RGB") images that capture reflected light, thermal cameras detect electromagnetic radiation in the infrared spectrum, creating images based on the heat signatures emitted by objects @farooqObjectDetectionThermal2021.

 The most distinctive characteristic of thermal imagery is its independence from ambient lighting conditions.
 Since thermal cameras detect heat radiation rather than reflected light, they provide consistent imaging capabilities in complete darkness, fog, smoke, and other challenging environmental conditions where traditional #acr("RGB") systems fail @akshathaHumanDetectionAerial2022.
 This makes thermal imaging particularly valuable for surveillance applications.